Dengue rashes are a unique marker of the illness.

 This blog post has been medically reviewed by Dr. Mayank Uppal.
 He has over 10 years of experience as a physician with a strong belief in comprehensive care.

 Book an Appointment with him today!
-Fill in the form below and we will call you back to schedule a consultation.
+Fill in the form below or Chat with us on WhatsApp to schedule an appointment.